Arts Organizations Aren’t Failing. Their Models Are.

 If you want to drive meaningful transformation, you can’t just bolt new programs onto an old frame.
 You have to rethink the organizational model itself.

-Because a business model isn’t a strategic plan—it’s a backend system.
-One that shapes what your organization can do, what it prioritizes, and whether bold new ideas take root or get quietly sidelined.
+A business model isn’t a strategic plan.
+It’s a backend system that shapes what your organization can do, what it prioritizes, and whether innovative ideas take root—or get quietly sidelined.

 As Clayton Christensen taught, every business model is made up of four interconnected elements:

-Value Proposition – What are you promising?
-What outcomes are you helping people achieve?
-This isn’t about the product, but about the impact the product can have.
+Value Proposition – What outcomes are you promising to help people achieve?
+(This isn’t about the product, but about the impact the product can have.)

 Resources – What people, tools, assets, and funding do you rely on to deliver those outcomes?